-U.S. military is taking custody of two British men accused of involvement in Islamic State killings of American hostages
+U.S. taking custody of British men linked to Islamic State killings of American hostages

 He said the harsh treatment included headlocks, punches and stress positions.
 But he denied any involvement in mock executions or waterboarding.

-Kotey said he saw Emwazi, better known as “Jihadi John,” beat prisoners and threaten to waterboard them “as if he had previously.”
+Kotey said he saw Emwazi, better known as “Jihadi John,” beat prisoners and threaten to waterboard them “as if he had previously” done so.
 He said Emwazi saw the killing of journalists and aid workers as warranted because they had “come to interfere in our internal affairs.”

-Both Kotey and Elsheikh claim they were no longer working with Emwazi when the beheadings began but earlier were involved in the detention of Western hostages.
-But they say they were among a very small group of Islamic State members who knew Emwazi’s true identity, first reported in The Washington Post in early 2015.
+Kotey and Elsheikh say they were no longer working with Emwazi when the killing of hostages began.
+But they say they were among a very small group of Islamic State members who knew Emwazi’s true identity, first reported in The Post in early 2015.

 A decision is expected in the coming weeks from the Supreme Court of the United Kingdom on whether the British government’s offer to share evidence on Elsheikh and Kotey, absent a promise from the United States that the men will not face the death penalty, violates British law.